Maurice Taylor (bishop)

-Maurice Taylor (5 May 1926 – 14 June 2023) was a British Roman Catholic bishop.
-He served as the Bishop of the Diocese of Galloway in Scotland from 1981 until 2004.
+Maurice Taylor (5 May 1926 – 14 June 2023) was a British Catholic prelate who served as Bishop of Galloway from 1981 until 2004.

 Early life

 Born in Hamilton, Lanarkshire, he attended St Cuthbert's Primary, Burnbank, before going on to St. Aloysius' College, Glasgow, and, later, Our Lady's High School, Motherwell.
 He studied philosophy at Blairs College, Kincardineshire, from 1942 to 1944 and then served in the Royal Army Medical Corps, at home, in India and in Egypt.
 He attended the Pontifical Scots College, Rome from 1947 to 1951, studying theology at the Gregorian University and being ordained a priest in Rome on 2 July 1950.
 After a year as assistant priest in St Bartholomew's, Coatbridge, he returned to Rome in 1952 where he took his doctorate in theology in 1954.
 For 10 years from August 1955 he taught philosophy and theology at St Peter's College, Cardross.